Invest Gulf Free shortlist

 Research guide

-How post-handover payment plans work in Dubai off-plan — 50/50 and 60/40 structures, developer debt after keys, penalty clauses, mortgage conflicts, and when to accept extended payment terms.
+How post-handover payment plans work in Dubai off-plan — 50/50 and 60/40 structures, developer debt after keys, penalty clauses, mortgage conflicts

 Post-handover payment plans are Dubai’s answer to buyers who want keys before full payment.
 Marketing highlights low entry — “1% per month for 5 years.”
 The SPA defines what happens when month 14 coincides with a job loss, a rent shortfall, or a bank that refuses to refinance your developer balance.